2022 Maryland House of Delegates election: District 35A

 The new District 35A encompasses most of Harford County, including Churchville, Pylesville, and Hickory, and part of Cecil County.
-Two-term Republican incumbent Teresa E. Reilly, who was re-elected in 2018 with 33.2 percent of the vote, and incumbent Mike Griffith, who was appointed to the seat following the resignation of Andrew Cassilly, are both running for re-election unopposed.
+Two-term Republican incumbent Teresa E. Reilly, who was re-elected in 2018 with 33.2 percent of the vote, and incumbent Mike Griffith, who was appointed to the seat following the resignation of Andrew Cassilly, were both running for re-election unopposed.

 District 35B

 The new District 35B encompasses part of Cecil County, including Rising Sun and North East.
-Two-term Republican incumbent Kevin Hornberger, who was re-elected in 2018 with 63.2 percent of the vote, is running for re-election to a third term.
+Two-term Republican incumbent Kevin Hornberger, who was re-elected in 2018 with 63.2 percent of the vote, was running for re-election to a third term.

 District 36

 The new 36th district encompasses all of Kent and Queen Anne's counties, and parts of Cecil and Caroline counties, including Elkton.
-Two-term Republican incumbent Steven J. Arentz, three-term incumbent Jay Jacobs, and two-term incumbent Jefferson L. Ghrist, who won re-election in 2018 with 22.6, 22.5, and 21.1 percent of the vote respectively, are all running for re-election unopposed.
+Two-term Republican incumbent Steven J. Arentz, three-term incumbent Jay Jacobs, and two-term incumbent Jefferson L. Ghrist, who won re-election in 2018 with 22.6, 22.5, and 21.1 percent of the vote respectively, were all running for re-election unopposed.

 District 37A

 The new District 37A encompasses parts of Wicomico and Dorchester counties, including Salisbury, Hebron, and Cambridge.
-Two-term Democratic incumbent Sheree Sample-Hughes, who was re-elected in 2018 with 68.5 percent of the vote, is running for re-election to a third term.
+Two-term Democratic incumbent Sheree Sample-Hughes, who was re-elected in 2018 with 68.5 percent of the vote, was running for re-election to a third term.

 District 37B

 The new District 37B encompasses all of Talbot County and parts of Caroline, Dorchester, and Wicomico counties.
-Two-term Republican incumbent Christopher T. Adams, who was re-elected in 2018 with 33.9 percent of the vote, is running for a third term.
+Two-term Republican incumbent Christopher T. Adams, who was re-elected in 2018 with 33.9 percent of the vote, was running for a third term.
 Two-term Republican incumbent Johnny Mautz announced on February 16, 2022, that he would run for state Senate instead of seeking a third term.

 District 38A

 The new District 38A encompasses all of Somerset County and parts of Worcester and Wicomico counties, including Berlin, Princess Anne, and Pocomoke City.
-Three-term Republican incumbent Charles J. Otto, who was re-elected in 2018 with 59.4 percent of the vote, is running for a fourth term in 2022.
+Three-term Republican incumbent Charles J. Otto, who was re-elected in 2018 with 59.4 percent of the vote, was running for a fourth term in 2022.

 District 38B

 The new District 38B includes the city of Salisbury in Wicomico County.
-Two-term Republican incumbent Carl Anderton Jr., who was re-elected in 2018 with 94.3 percent of the vote, is running for a third term unopposed.
+Two-term Republican incumbent Carl Anderton Jr., who was re-elected in 2018 with 94.3 percent of the vote, was running for a third term unopposed.

 District 38C

 The new District 38C includes east Wicomico County and most of Worcester County, including Pittsville, Ocean City, and Assateague Island.
-First-term Republican incumbent Wayne A. Hartman, who was elected in 2018 with 95.4 percent of the vote, is running for a second term unopposed.
+First-term Republican incumbent Wayne A. Hartman, who was elected in 2018 with 95.4 percent of the vote, was running for a second term unopposed.

 District 39

 The new 39th district includes Montgomery Village and parts of Germantown and Clarksburg.
-First-term Democratic incumbents Gabriel Acevero and Lesley Lopez and three-term incumbent Kirill Reznik, who were elected in 2018 with 31.0, 30.1, and 27.4 percent of the vote respectively, are running for re-election.
+First-term Democratic incumbents Gabriel Acevero and Lesley Lopez and three-term incumbent Kirill Reznik, who were elected in 2018 with 31.0, 30.1, and 27.4 percent of the vote respectively, were running for re-election.